 - Additional operator training opportunities funded by the state revolving fund

-Historically, maintaining primacy has saved Missouri public water systems and the public water system customers about $6.5 million per year.
-Over the next three years, Missouri water systems would have to pay more than $15 million if they were to pay for their own testing.
-This is because public water systems would have to do more monitoring under the federal regulation than they do under state regulation.
-Vulnerability assessments performed by the department reduce the amount of monitoring by approximately 75%.
+Missouri's primacy creates a positive financial impact to public water systems and their customers.
+The State Public Health Laboratory performs tests for significantly less than a water system would have to pay on the open market.
+Public water systems would have to do more monitoring under the federal regulation than they do under state regulation.
+Vulnerability assessments performed by the Department of Natural Resources reduce the amount of monitoring by approximately 75%.
 EPA does not perform such assessments and would require the full scope of monitoring.
-Also, the state laboratory can perform tests for significantly less than a water system would have to pay on the open market.
-The costs of the increased monitoring would inevitably affect customer water bills.
+The costs of increased monitoring would inevitably affect customer water bills.

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.